-Johnson & Johnson Talcum Powder and Ovarian Cancer
+Johnson & Johnson Talcum Powder Use And Ovarian Cancer

-At Leeseberg & Valentine, our clients receive legal counsel and representation directly from our founding attorneys, Gerry Leeseberg and Anne Valentine, each of whom are civil trial specialists certified by the National Board of Trial Advocacy.
-We handle some of the most complex medical malpractice and defective pharmaceutical cases in Ohio, and we are widely known for our record high verdicts and settlements.
+At Leeseberg & Valentine, we handle some of the most complex medical malpractice and defective pharmaceutical cases in Ohio, and we are widely known for our record-high verdicts and settlements.

 Talcum Powder Cancer Lawsuits